jg925/ece3400_2019-team10/labs/lab1.md

 Next, we took the Blink sketch and modified it to light up an external red LED.
 To do this, we placed a red LED on the breadboard, wired it through a 330Ω resistor to limit the current through the LED, and connected it to an output pin on the Arduino.
 We also changed the setup function.
-The final code for this is displayed below, along with a video showing the results.
+The final code is displayed below, along with a video showing the results.

 ```c
 // A simple Arduino program to make an external LED blink